 The Z100 comes on a fairly utilitarian tabletop Dobsonian mount, which it attaches to via a plastic Vixen dovetail saddle.
 The mount is made mostly of particle board with some sort of laminate glued on, but the azimuth bearings are in fact real Teflon pads.
 The altitude bearing is not of the conventional Dobsonian design but works nonetheless.
 Additionally, the mount has a small cutout for use as a handle.

 If you don’t have a sturdy enough table or bar stool to set the Z100 on, the bottom of the mount has a ¼ 20 threaded hole so you can attach it to most photo tripods.
+You can also set the scope on the hood of your car, which is arguably a more stable option than a lot of cheap tripods or folding tables.

 What can you see?